SSWConsulting/SSW.Rules.Content/rules/brainstorming-team-allocation/rule.md

 I need this data in a format to allocate teams, I want each idea as a row and then each person who voted for that idea as a column after it.
 :::

-1. To assign teams, start by assigning the most capable people to each team as a team lead - it's not required but is helpful if this is the person who came up with the idea
+1. To assign teams, start by assigning the most capable people to each team as a [Idea Champion](/brainstorming-idea-champion)
-2. After each team has a team lead, assign the remaining people based on their preferences, skillset, and interests
+2. After each team has an Idea Champion, assign the remaining people based on their preferences, skillset, and interests

 * Aim for team sizes of 3-5 people
 * Any larger than this is, it is too hard to manage and get everyone involved.